DynaConF: Dynamic Forecasting of Non-Stationary Time Series: Introduction

-Autoregressive (AR) models, TCNs, and Transformers model $\p(y_t|y_{t-B:t-1}, \V{x}_{t-B:t}; \V\psi)$ with time-invariant parameters $\V\psi$ and therefore assume stationarity in $\p(y_t|y_{t-B:t-1}, \V{x}_{t-B:t})$.
-In contrast, SSMs, RNNs, and NPs model $\p(y_t|y_{1:t-1}, \V{x}_{1:t}; \V\psi)$, which has a growing number of conditioning variables (note the time range $1\!:\!t$) and therefore can potentially model different conditional distributions $\p(y_t|y_{t-B:t-1}, \V{x}_{t-B:t})$ at different time points $t$.
-However, these models need to achieve two goals using the same time-invariant structure: (1) modeling $\p(y_t|y_{t-B:t-1}, \V{x}_{t-B:t})$; and (2) modeling its changes over time.
-Because they do not incorporate explicit inductive biases for changes in $\p(y_t|y_{t-B:t-1}, \V{x}_{t-B:t})$, they either cannot learn different (seemingly inconsistent) relations between the conditioning and target variables (if the model capacity is limited) or tend to memorize the training data and are not able to generalize to new changes at test time.
+Autoregressive (AR) models, TCNs, and Transformers model $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ with time-invariant parameters (e.g., the weights and biases in the neural network) and therefore assume stationarity in $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$.
+In contrast, SSMs, RNNs, and NPs model $\p(\V{y}_t|\V{y}_{1:t-1}, \V{x}_{1:t})$ with time-invariant parameters as well, but they have a growing number of conditioning variables (note the time range $1\!:\!t$) and therefore can potentially model different conditional distributions $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$ at different time points $t$.
+However, these models need to achieve two goals using the same time-invariant structure: (1) modeling $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$; and (2) modeling its changes over time.
+Because they do not incorporate explicit inductive biases for changes in $\p(\V{y}_t|\V{y}_{t-B:t-1}, \V{x}_{t-B:t})$, they either cannot learn different (seemingly inconsistent) relations between the conditioning and target variables (if the model capacity is limited) or tend to memorize the training data and are not able to generalize to new changes at test time.

-In this work we take a different approach to dealing with non-stationary conditional distributions in time series.
-The core of our model, called DynaConF, is a clean decoupling of the time-variant (non-stationary) part and the time-invariant (stationary) part of the distribution.
-The time-invariant part models a stationary conditional distribution, given some control variables, while the time-variant part focuses on modeling the changes in this conditional distribution over time through those control variables.
-Using this separation, we build a flexible time-invariant conditional model and make efficient inferences about how the model changes over time.
-At test time, our model takes both the uncertainty of the conditional distribution and non-stationarity into account when making predictions and can adapt to new changes in the conditional distribution over time in an online manner.
+In this work, we take a different approach to dealing with non-stationary conditional distributions in time series.
+The core of our model, called DynaConF\footnote{\url{https://github.com/BorealisAI/dcf}}, is a clean decoupling of the time-variant (non-stationary) and the time-invariant (stationary) part of the distribution.
+The time-invariant part models a stationary conditional distribution, given a control variable, while the time-variant part focuses on modeling the changes in this conditional distribution over time through the control variable (Figure~\ref{fig:page1}).
+Using this separation, we build a flexible model for the conditional distribution of the time series and make efficient inferences about its changes over time.
+At test time, our model takes both the uncertainty from the conditional distribution itself and non-stationary effects into account when making predictions and can adapt to \emph{unseen} changes in the conditional distribution over time in an \emph{online} manner.